dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 Till now we know and learned that **Unit testing is nothing but `testing only component class` file without any template/view or external dependencies, with fake services and fake routers. so its time to learn basics-fundamentals to advanced level of unit testing**

-***As and when we are running the test, it should run in an isolated mode - as its only test exist in the .spec.ts file***
+**<u>As and when we are running the test, it should run in an isolated mode - as its only test exist in the .spec.ts file</u>**

-1. **Comment/Remove old test cases (app.component.spec.ts)** - To avoid any confusion/conflicts with pre-existing tests, please comment/remove all the test cases (3 tests) available in app.component.spec.ts file.
+1. **Comment/Remove old test cases (app.component.spec.ts)** - To avoid any confusion/conflicts with pre-existing tests, please comment/remove all the test cases (3 tests) available in `app.component.spec.ts` file.

 6.1.
 Unit Testing-Functions
 ---------------------